Marklogic-retired/marklogic-data-hub/_pages/docs/serverside.md

 permalink: /docs/server-side/
 ---

-# DHF Server Side Library
+# DHF Server-Side Library

-The `/com.marklogic.hub/dhf.xqy` library module exposes functions to make interacting with the Data Hub Framework from your XQuery or Javascript code easier.
+The `/com.marklogic.hub/dhf.xqy` library module exposes functions to make interacting with the Data Hub Framework from your XQuery or JavaScript code easier.

 ## Including the Library